jbbees/Fintech_BC_21/11_ML_Risk_Assessment/Lending_Risk_Imbalanced_Classifier_Walkthrough.md

 Predictive value

-# OPTION 1: Resampling Method with various ML algorithms.
+# OPTION 1: Resampling Method with various ML resampling algorithms.

 This approach uses algorithms that will be taking the loan-level data file, focusing on the core columns that have a predictive relevance, splitting the targer vector (loan_status) into two classes: *low-risk*, or *high-risk*.
 And then re-balancing those the data in those classes  to make them equal.